teaforthecat/bones-http/README.md

 an error response is returned.

 A valid login response contains a "Set-Cookie" header for the browser.
 This cookie's value is the "auth-info" data encoded with a secret.
-The encoded data is also provided in the response as "token".
+This encoded data is also provided in the response as "token".
 The same encoded data can be used to make api requests and to keep a browser session.

 Take note of two important things here.
 Keep the "auth-info" small, there is a limit to the cookie size.
 Keep your secret safe.
-You'll want to put it into a configuration file or environment variable, which we'll cover later...
+You'll want to put it into a configuration file or environment variable.

 You can generate a unique random secret with `bones.http.auth/gen-secret`